 The Cowin E7 headphones provide a clean sound that’s a touch heavy on the bass with their custom 40mm large-aperture drivers.
 However, the foremost commendable point is the audio quality.

-When plugged to an appropriate source, these headphones are capable of wonderful feats.
-Within the Cowin’s E7 wired mode, you get a solid acoustic performance from them.
+When plugged into an appropriate source, these headphones are capable of wonderful feats.
+Within Cowin’s E7 wired mode, you get a solid acoustic performance from them.

 In addition to that, such performance comes with a top-class active noise canceling feature.
 Unlike many other budget headsets, this noise-canceling also works because it should.
 That way is simple to enjoy your music or other audio content regardless of where you’re.